Peptide Squad

 Neurotransmitter inhibiting peptides are sometimes informally called “botox-like” or a botox alternative, though this descriptor is disliked by dermatologists.
 Nonetheless, the principles behind these peptides are similar to that of botox in that they aim to act on the cholinergic neuromuscular junction to inhibit muscle activity and in this manner, limit wrinkle formation.
 For neurotransmitter acetylcholine to be released, a reaction cascade mediated by SNAP receptor proteins and SNARE complex formation is necessary.
 SNAP-25 specifically is targeted by both botulinum neurotoxin type A (botox) and the peptide included here, ArgirelineR.
 ArgirelineR competes with the SNARE complex by mimicking the N terminal end of SNAP-25 – hence preventing formation of the SNARE protein complex and inhibiting acetylcholine release and subsequent muscle contraction (Lipotec Argireline).

-Argireline R (also known as acetyl hexapeptide-8 or acetyl hexapeptide-3) has been shown to have an anti-wrinkle effect (Blanes-Mira et al. 2002, Draelos et al 2016).
+Argireline (also known as acetyl hexapeptide-8 or acetyl hexapeptide-3) has been shown to have an anti-wrinkle effect (Blanes-Mira et al. 2002, Draelos et al 2016).
 It has lower efficacy than botox itself but is a safe, non-toxic alternative (Blanes-Mira et al. 2002).
 Published clinical studies show its anti-wrinkle efficacy whether formulated alone (Blanes-Mira et al. 2002, Tadini et al. 2015) or in a mix of peptides (Draelos et al. 2016, Errante et al. 2020).
 Interestingly, a double-blind study using topical Argireline cream in patients receiving botox treatment for blepharospasm saw an extension of botox benefits to symptom control when using the cream, suggesting topical Argireline can also increase the length of botox benefits (Lungu et al. 2013).
 Clinical studies conducted by the manufacturer also demonstrate reduced eye wrinkle depth and volume with usage of Argireline creams (Lipotec Argireline).

 Carrier peptides are believed to improve wrinkling and skin elasticity by delivering trace elements such as copper and manganese that can function as cofactors necessary for collagen and elastin production (Errante et al. 2020).
 In this class, the clear standout is Cu-GHK also known as copper tripeptide-1, which is by far the best studied and most established carrier peptide.